lordfeck/last.played/README.md

 make init
 ```

 Alternative: Run `apt install libplack-perl libwww-perl libjson-perl starman` to install the packages globally on Debian.
+NOTE: The widget maker is better with `Mozilla::CA` which is avialable in newer Debian repositories as `libmozilla-ca-perl`.
+It isn't available in Bookworm (12).

 Set the env var `LASTFM_API_KEY=<your_key>` as an export in your shell somewhere.
 If you don't already have a Last.fm API key, [you can obtain one here](https://www.last.fm/api/account/create).